luke-ded/FDelete/README.md

 ## Updating
 Currently, updating the program will require re-downloading from this page.

+## The Code
+This is a .NET Windows application written in C#.

 ## Future Improvements
 If interest is shown, I will create a Windows service that periodically runs this program in the background.
 I may also add loading configuration files.